Constance Hauman: Producer/Music Director

 Besides producing her own solo album projects, Constance is the music director, keyboardist, producer and co-arranger and co-songwriter for the indie soul, rock, funk band Miss Velvet and The Blue Wolf, producing their debut album, BAD GET SOME, at the iconic United Sound Systems Studio in Detroit, Michigan.
 BAD GET SOME was released on Isotopia Records October 27, 2017, with a debut performance opening for George Clinton and Parliament Funkadelic on Halloween 2017 at BB King's NYC.
 After this performance George Clinton invited Miss Velvet and The Blue Wolf to join him on his final tour in 2018, opening for him in 60 US and European/UK cities.
 Miss Velvet and The Blue Wolf continued to tour with the legendary icon to Hawaii, Japan and Australia in April 2019.
 Their second album FEED THE WOLF, also produced by Ms Hauman features George Clinton on the track and music video PHAT BLUNT.
 George Clinton was a recipient of the 2019 Grammy Lifetime achievement Award.

 Despite 3 singles breaking 20 on Billboard's Mainstream Rock Indicator Chart in the spring and fall of 2020, the band broke up when Miss Velvet abruptly quit in June 2021.

 The band re-formed and has performed as the Blue Wolf Experience, The Blue Wolf Extinction and currently The Blu Eye Extinction.

 The Blu Eye Extinction joined a 10 city UK tour with George Clinton and Parliament Funkadelic in May 2022 and a 29 city US tour on his One Nation Under A Groove tour.

-Constance is executive producer for first live full-length in-concert Parliament Funkadelic album in 40+ years which will be released on Isotopia March 2023 a belated commemoration of 50 years of Parliament Funkadelic and Maggot Brain.
+Blu Eye Extinction released a 10 track album produced by Hauman and bassist James Jones.

+The cover art for the exclusive vinyl packaging by upcoming L.A. artist KG Marquel received critical acclaim as did the album as 'the new band to watch' (George Clinton Relix Magazine) The band continued to open for Parliament Funkadelic and Fishbone throughout 2023.